 The theory of quarks and gluons was discovered already in the early 70s and is called "quantum chromodynamics."
 Although much has been learned since then, the most fundamental questions remain unanswered, most notably the mechanism of quark confinement.
-Researchers at Nordita are working on many different aspects of quantum chromodynamics, in particular on the behavior of quarks and gluons under extreme conditions, such as in the interior of neutron stars or in the universe just fractions of a second after the Big Bang, when matter was extremely hot and dense.
-Under these extreme conditions, quarks are no longer combined in neutrons and protons; instead, together with gluons they form what is known as the "quark gluon plasma."
-Understanding the properties of the quark gluon plasma is among the big challenges of high energy physics.
+Researchers at Nordita are working on many different aspects of quantum chromody-Virtual namics, in particular on the behavior of quarks and gluons under exgluons make treme conditions, such as in the interior of neutron stars or in up more than the universe just fractions of a second after the 99% of our body Big Bang, when matter was extremely weight.